Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 Logging= **Turn On (1) to allow log.txt to be made to log plugin.
 Device GUID is given in here**

-ResetFeedback= **When a command is set that contradicts a prior command, clear the prior command.**

 FeedbackLength= **Length of a feedback command**

 DefaultCentering= **If a game does not specify its own Centering force then a default centering can be applied here.